nwg/racket-wiki/SoC-Ideas-2016.md

   report more diagnostic information.
 * Requirements: functional programming, GUI programming, knowledge of static analysis would help.
 * Difficulty: beginner to intermediate, depending on how much analysis is done.
-* Possible mentors: Robby Findler
+* Possible mentors: Spencer Florance
 * Other: John Clement's [No-Brainer](http://planet.racket-lang.org/display.ss?package=no-brainer.plt&owner=clements) tool may be a good starting point.